If you want to be a part of the program, a couple of nights ago when I had comedian Adam Corolla on my TV show, it was up in the air.

 What's the point?

-I mean, you could drive what's the point.
+No, I mean, you could drive.

 Yeah.

-Yeah, get an auto drive and you're on your way.
+Get an auto drive and you're on your way.

-But you know, if you look at it and you stand back big picture, there is this sort of intersection between environmental radicalism and and radical socialism, statism, Marxism, whatever you want to call it, and and it's kind of summed up in the Green New Deal, and it's kind of being implemented and and tests run out where you live in California and why you stay out there, I don't know.
+But, you know, if you look at it and you stand back, big picture, there is this sort of intersection between environmental radicalism and radical socialism, statism, Marxism, whatever you want to call it.

-And this is exactly what was on the line I think in this past election.
+And this is exactly what was on the line, I think, in this past election.

-Well I don't think what they don't know what the people that bought into it they bought into windmills and solar and clean renewables and blue skies and clean water.
+Well, I don't think what they don't know, what the people that bought into it, they bought into windmills and solar and clean renewables and blue skies and clean water.

-These people are kneelers.
+These people are nihilists.

 I think they want it all to go.

-I don't think you know it's not that they want clean air.
+I don't think, you know, it's not that they want clean air.

 They don't want you to have a car.